Health and Safety

 Asking people to become proactively involved in safety in our plants is part of the leader's responsibility and in NABIS we ask our leadership teams to look for opportunities to involve teams and individuals in safety projects, with the implementation of suggestion schemes and participation in Kaizen processes across many of our larger manufacturing plant being a part of this process.

-The common theme this year was "mental health.
+The common theme last year was "mental health.
 With the effects of the Corona disaster still continuing in some countries, it is important to maintain mental health after a period of great stress.

 In Japan, online seminars were held with outside lecturers to learn about coping with stress and self-care.
 In addition, safety drills, safety awareness activities, health promotion activities, and community cleanups were conducted in plants around the world.